-Prevention and Management of Common Conditions in Primary Care: Cardiometabolic Diseases, Mental Health and Communications. is organized by Continuing Education, Inc. and will be held from Oct 14 - 26, 2022 at Celebrity Solstice, Yokohama, Tokyo, Japan.
+Prevention and Management of Common Conditions in Primary Care: Cardiometabolic Diseases, Mental Health, and Communications is organized by Continuing Education, Inc. and will be held from Oct 14 - 26, 2022 at Celebrity Solstice, Yokohama, Tokyo, Japan.

-• Obesity and Cardiometabolic Syndrome

-• Define the pathophysiology of cardiometabolic syndrome
+• Obesity and Cardiometabolic Syndrome • Define the pathophysiology of cardiometabolic syndrome

 • Erectile Dysfunction: The hard evidence

-• Describe three treatment strategies for ED
+• Define three strategies to treat ED

-• Statin intolerance-the tricks of the trade
+• Statin intolerance-the secrets of the trade

-• Pre-Operative evaluation for noncardiac surgery
+• Pre-Operative Evaluation for Noncardiac surgery

 • Congestive Heart Failure-Update